Related Subjects:

 |Tympanic (Eardrum) membrane perforation

-A tympanic membrane perforation, also known as an eardrum rupture, occurs when there is a tear or hole in the thin tissue (tympanic membrane) that separates the ear canal from the middle ear.
-This condition can result in hearing loss, discomfort, and increased vulnerability to infections.
-Tympanic membrane perforations can be caused by infections, trauma, or sudden changes in pressure.
+๐ฆป A tympanic membrane perforation (eardrum rupture) is a tear or hole in the thin tissue separating the ear canal from the middle ear.
+It can cause hearing loss, discomfort, and increased infection risk.
+Causes include infections, trauma, and sudden pressure changes.

 - Infections:

-- Chronic Otitis Media: Long-standing ear infections can weaken the eardrum, making it more susceptible to perforation.
+- Chronic Otitis Media: Long-standing infections weaken the eardrum.

 - Trauma: